Donskoy cat: Types of Donskoys

 Donskoys can be segmented into four different categories, based primarily on the types of coats and the amount of hairlessness.
 See categories below.

-Rubber Bald: Born completely bald these Donskoys will remain that way throughout their lives.
+Rubber Bald: Born completely bald, these Donskoys will remain that way throughout their lives.

 Flock Coat: Flock Coat Donskoys are born with a light peach-fuzz like coat.
 Eventually as these Donskoys grow, they will often lose the fuzz and become completely bald.

-Velour Coat: Unlike the Flock Coat and Rubber Bald, these Donskoy kittens are born with a wavy, short coat and a bald spot of the top of their heads.
+Velour Coat: Unlike the Flock Coat and Rubber Bald, these Donskoy kittens are born with a wavy, short coat and a bald spot on the top of their heads.
 The wavy coat is short-lived, as within the first year, the kittens will lose their hair.
 Some Velour Coat Donskoys will continue to have a small amount of fuzz on their face, legs, and tail.
 Other Velour Coat Donskoys will lose all of their hair and become completely bald.

 Brush Coat: Like the Velour Coat, the Brush Coat is also born with a short coat of fur; however, it is usually bristly or wiry.
 These Donskoys have bald spots on their head, neck, and back and do not lose the rest of fur as they grow.
 The Brush Coat Donskoy is the only type of Donskoy disqualified from the show ring.